smayya337/smayya337.github.io/content/authors/admin/_index.md

   url: "https://tjhsst.fcps.edu"

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: I'm a sophomore at TJHSST with a wide variety of interests ranging from Linux systems administration to music composition.

 # Should the user's education and interests be displayed?
 display_education: false

 interests:
+- Linux Administration
+- Thermodynamics
+- Cryptography
+- Acoustics
+- Clarinet Performance
-- Artificial Intelligence
+- Music Composition
-- Computational Linguistics
+- Photography
-- Information Retrieval
+- Latin

 education:
   courses: